Intimate Strangers (2018 film)

 Intimate Strangers is a 2018 South Korean comedy-drama film directed by Lee Jae-kyoo and written by Bae Se-young, based on the 2016 Italian film Perfect Strangers.
 It features an ensemble cast that includes Yoo Hae-jin, Cho Jin-woong, Lee Seo-jin, Yum Jung-ah, Kim Ji-soo, Song Ha-yoon and Yoon Kyung-ho.
 The film was released in South Korea on 31 October 2018.

 It is a remake of the 2016 Paolo Genovese film Perfect Strangers (Italian: Perfetti sconosciuti), one of several remakes of this film.

 Plot summary

 Lifelong friends and married couple Seok-ho and Ye-jin, invite their close friends over for a housewarming dinner.
-They end up playing a game where they must share all new incoming messages and calls of their cell phones.
-Initially starting off lightly, the game gets more and more uncomfortable as hidden truths start to surface, making them start to feel more like strangers.
+They end up playing a game where they must share all new incoming messages and calls on their cell phones.
+Initially starting lightly, the game gets more and more uncomfortable as hidden truths start to surface, making them start to feel more like strangers.